liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/02-exporting-importing-widget-data.markdown

 imported content.

-Once you've selected the appropriate options, select *Import*, and your app's data is imported and ready for use.
+Once you've selected the appropriate options, select *Import*, and your widget's data is imported and ready for use.

-Next, you'll learn how to communicate between applications in a Liferay instance.
+Next, you'll learn how to communicate between widgets in a Liferay instance.